 A long-term leasehold contract is not just a contractual agreement, it is also a registrable legal interest against the freehold title document.
 Once registered, the lease on Thailand real-estate becomes a lien upon the title deed.
 As a legal interest, it also means the lease can be bought, sold, and transferred.

-The right to possession and use is for a specified period of time in return for the payment of consideration and the terms are recorded in a "lease agreement".
-It is possible to take a leasehold interest over any type of property such as land, apartments, townhomes or villas.
+The right to possession and use is for a specified period of time in return for the payment of consideration and the terms are recorded in a "lease agreement" contract.
+On real-estate in Thailand, it is possible to take a leasehold interest over any type of property such as land, apartments, condominiums, townhomes or villas.